revianar/rainfall-erosivity-projection/py/ml/README.md

 Daily-scale R-factor proxies (Bols 1978) systematically underestimate EI₃₀-based values because they cannot resolve within-storm intensity peaks.
 This bias is:
-  • Systematic  — consistent across all time periods
+1. Systematic, consistent across all time periods
-  • Proportional — scales with the magnitude of R
+2. Proportional, scales with the magnitude of R
-  • Well-documented in tropical literature (Vrieling et al. 2010; Panagos et al. 2017)
+3. Well-documented in tropical literature (Vrieling et al. 2010; Panagos et al. 2017)

 Because the bias is systematic, the relative climate change signal (future R / historical R) is unaffected.
 This applies a multiplicative scaling factor derived from GloREDa to correct absolute magnitudes while preserving the model-projected change signal: